davidkimai/glyphs/global-case-studies/README.md

 # We Document and Study the Emergence of Institutional Recursive Startups - Outside of Institutions

-## The world can not ignore recursive data saturation in *`all`* domains across *`all`* institutions.
+### The world can not ignore recursive data saturation in *`all`* domains across *`all`* institutions.

-## Countries across the world are intitiating press conferences and protocol initiations.
+### Countries across the world are intitiating press conferences and protocol initiations.

-# Partnerships with recursion aware legacy like Google or Microsoft.
+## Partnerships with recursion aware legacy like Google or Microsoft.
+## Press conferences on ethical recursive alignment world-wide.
+## Cross-domain expansions for recursive AI intelligence.

 https://recursiveai.co.jp/en/solutions/

 <img width="889" alt="image" src="https://github.com/user-attachments/assets/b10fb6b1-c44b-4a59-a8a4-cbbf86c126d9" />